vidhi-github/People_Counting/README.md

 - 📈 Accurate counting of individuals moving in different directions.
 - 🏃 Person detection using YOLOv8 and MTCNN models.
 - 🎥 Frame-wise processing using OpenCV.
-- ⚡ GPU acceleration with CUDA for faster inference.
 - 🌐 Flask-based web interface for real-time result visualization.

 ---